Guidance for Regulated Medical Waste Treatment, Storage, Containment, Transport and Disposal

 HOW SHOULD RMW SPILLS BE MANAGED?

 In all cases of spills, the generator (if at a generating facility), the transporter (if in transit) or the RMW transfer and disposal facility must immediately take steps to contain, disinfect if necessary, and clean up the spilled materials.
 A generator under DEC's jurisdiction (facilities under DOH jurisdiction must notify the DOH) is not required to report spills that occur at the facility to the DEC unless public health or the environment is at risk.
-All other spills must be reported to the DEC's spill hotline (1-800-457-7362) or the appropriate DEC Regional Solid & Hazardous Materials Engineer within 48 hours of the spill.
+All other spills must be reported to the DEC's spill hotline (1-800-457-7362) or the appropriate DEC Regional Materials Management Engineer within 48 hours of the spill.
 A list of the DEC regional phone numbers is included with these guidelines.
 The responsible party must develop a report of the incident, identifying the measures used to clean up and dispose of the RMW, and must retain the incident report for three years.
 All spilled materials must be packaged, labeled and transported according to DEC and DOT regulations.

 HOW SHOULD ILLEGALLY DISPOSED OR ABANDONED RMW BE MANAGED WHEN NO RESPONSIBLE PARTY HAS BEEN IDENTIFIED?